 Unfortunately, children are not exempt from our country’s unhealthy trends.
-Dr. Cannizzaro wrote a book in 2012, Answers for the 4-A Epidemic, to help parents deal with the explosion of autism, ADHD, asthma and allergies among children in this country.
+Dr. Cannizzaro wrote a book, Answers for the 4-A Epidemic, to help parents deal with the explosion of autism, ADHD, asthma and allergies among children in this country.

 Probably the most important outcome of the COVID 19 pandemic has been a re-emphasis on the importance of building a healthy immune system, striving for freedom from chronic disease and maintaining health.
 Even in the best of times, everyday stressors and toxins erode the body’s defenses.
 This is where integrative medicine shines.

 What is Holistic Integrative Medicine?

 Holistic integrative medicine emphasizes relationship-centered care between the doctor and patient.
 It focuses on prevention and maintenance of health with attention to lifestyle choices including nutrition, exercise, stress management and emotional wellbeing.
 It requires providers to act as educators, role models and mentors to their patients.
 Integrative medicine also:

 - Uses natural, less invasive interventions before costly invasive ones when possible.

 - Utilizes an evidence-based approach from multiple resources of information to integrate the best therapy for a patient, be it conventional or complementary.

 - Searches for and removes barriers that may be blocking the body’s innate healing response.